Osama Hussain

-Osama Hussain (أسامة حسين), is a Kuwaiti football Right-back, centre-back.
-Osama finished his career at Al Arabi.
-He retired in 30/5/2002 in (Kuwait×Iran) Match which was finished (1-3) for Iran.
+Osama Hussain (أسامة حسين), is a Kuwaiti former professional footballer who played as a right-back and centre-back.
+Osama finished his career at Al Arabi in 2002.

 Al Arabi

 He Joined Al Arabi in 1984, first he played in Al Arabi U14.
 After that when he grow up and reach 16 years he was able to play for Al Arabi first team.
 He played his first match against Al Kuwait when he was 16, and he scored his first goal against Al Salmiya in 1987.

 National team

-In 1990 Luiz Felipe Scolari choose him to Kuwait national football team when he was 18. he played in The Gulf Cup, AFC Asian Cup, Olympic Games and the Asian Games.
-He played 95 matches with Kuwait.
-He retired in 30/5/2002 against Iran national football team in a match which was finished (1-3) for Iran.
+In 1990 Luiz Felipe Scolari choose him to Kuwait national football team when he was 18.
+He played in Gulf Cup, AFC Asian Cup, Olympic Games and Asian Games.
 He competed for Kuwait at the 1992 Summer Olympics in Barcelona.